alainamstutz/JAKi-IPDMA/cov-barrier.md

 # Create input list of ids (eligible persons)
 df_long_ids <- data.frame(id_pat = unique(df_long$id_pat))

-# Create a function to obtain risk in no vaccine group at each time t from each bootstrap sample
+# Create a function to obtain risk in no JAKi group at each time t from each bootstrap sample
 std.boot.0 <- function(data, indices) {
   # Select individuals into each bootstrapped sample
   ids <- data$id_pat